Aletia88/Aletia88/README.md

 - 👋 Hi, I’m @Aletia88
-- 👀 I’m interested in developing apps
+- 👀 I’m interested in
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me my telegram user name @nillionaire_0